 CMMC certification is structured into three primary levels, reflecting progressively stringent cybersecurity standards based on NIST SP 800-171.
 Most organizations need from 9-12 months to implement NIST SP 800-171 controls, validate their compliance, and pass a C3PAO assessment.

 BD Emerson offers a holistic, streamlined, and expert-led approach to achieving CMMC compliance.
-Leveraging advanced tools and a global network of cybersecurity professionals, our services ensure your cybersecurity program satisfies contract requirements and scales as you grow.
+Leveraging advanced tools and a global network of cybersecurity and data privacy professionals, our services ensure your security program satisfies contract requirements and scales as you grow.

 We know that building out cybersecurity controls to fulfill rigid government regulations can be daunting.
-Our cybersecurity experts are here to help so that the CMMC deadline doesn’t sneak up on you.
+That’s why we offer consulting at a fixed price, so that you can implement CMMC requirements with guidance from experts.